 Pensions are one of the most tax efficient ways to invest.
 As well as tax relief on the money you put in, any growth within the pension is largely tax free and under the current rules, in most cases there is no Inheritance Tax on any money left in your pension on death.

-However, the Inheritance Tax benefits of pensions are set to change.
-In the Autumn Budget the Chancellor announced proposals to include any unspent pensions benefits in the owner's Inheritance Tax calculation from 6th April 2027.
+However, the Inheritance Tax benefits are set to change, from 6th April 2027, any unspent pensions will be included in the owner's Inheritance Tax calculation.

 Will this impact me?